Estebmaister/henry_bot_M1/README.md

 > The application also includes adversarial prompt handling to stress-test model safety and robustness.

 ---
+## Report

+The report created for the application was divided in two.
+One to address the prompting strategy selection [here](./docs/PROMPTING_STRATEGY.md), and another to address the metrics and logging implementation for performance monitoring [here](./docs/LOGGING_AND_METRICS.md).

 ## 🚀 Features

 - **JSON-formatted responses** for easy downstream integration.